 To this end, the Prophet Muhammad, peace be upon him, exhorted: ‘Be in the world as though you were a stranger or a traveller.’
 [Al-Bukhari, no.6416]

-In practice this means training and taming the nafs (the “lower self” or “ego”) through the appropriate measures and provisions set-out in the Qur’an and in the Prophet’s example.
-This entails cultivating the heart’s purity by internalising acts of obedience, fostering in it worldly detachment (zuhd), illuminating it with constant recollection and remembrance of God (dhikr), and continually perceiving in it God’s activity upon earth through vigilant observation (muraqabah).
+In practice, this means training and taming the nafs (the ‘lower self’ or ‘ego’) through the appropriate measures and provisions set-out in the Qur’an and Prophetic Sunnah.
+This entails cultivating the heart’s purity by internalising acts of obedience, fostering in it worldly detachment (zuhd), illuminating it with constant and abundant remembrance of God (dhikr), and continually perceiving in it God’s activity on earth through vigilant observation (muraqabah).

 At the heart of this spiritual journey or wayfaring (suluk) is realising our own inability and indigence before God, whilst acknowledging Him to be the only true actor.
 Only by turning the reigns over to God, say the masters of the inward life, can one become a seeker or wayfarer (salik) and take their first real steps in the journey to Him.

 With this said, what each of us should be asking ourselves is this: Am I seeking with the seekers or still sleeping with the sleepers?